DFE-Digital/govuk-markdown-prototype-kit/README.md

 ## Adding content

-To add a new page create a `.gs` file in the `content` directory, `content/example.gs` for example.
+To add a new page create a `.md` file in the `content` directory, `content/example.md` for example.
 The page will now be visible at `http://localhost:3000/example`.

 For consistency, keep your filenames lower case, avoid non-alphanumeric characters and use